holmesrichards/ssoma/README.md

 | 6  | R = Red  | R = Red |
 | 7  | A = blAck | B = Black |

 For double set Soma puzzles, alphabetic notation is repeated with lowercase letters for the second set; numeric re-uses numbers.
+When `somap` or `ww` notations are used, the `-c` argument enables colorizing the outputs to mostly match the notation.
+(Brown and orange colors are unavailable on most terminals so the corresponding letters are arbitrarily assigned different colors.)

 For Pentominoes, there are two notations: